Meal Plans and Nutrition Guidance While on GLP-1/GLP-3 Medication

 Sustainability Beyond the Medication

-One crucial benefit of our nutrition approach is that it’s sustainable long-term.
-The framework we teach—prioritize protein, eat nutrient-dense foods, listen to hunger and fullness cues—works whether you’re on medication or not.
-Many patients find that the eating habits they build during their program naturally sustain their results long-term, even after they stop taking medication.
+One benefit of this framework is that it’s sustainable long-term.
+The principles—prioritize protein, eat nutrient-dense foods, listen to hunger and fullness cues—work whether you’re on medication or not.
+Many people find the eating habits they build naturally sustain their results, even after stopping medication.

 This is fundamentally different from restrictive diets that feel temporary and unsustainable.
-You’re learning a way of eating that supports your health, your goals, and your lifestyle indefinitely.
+It’s a way of eating that can support your health, goals, and lifestyle indefinitely.

-Start with our core framework: protein-forward, nutrient-dense, whole-foods-focused eating.
-Reference the examples and resources we provide to understand how this looks in practice.
+Start with the core framework: protein-forward, nutrient-dense, whole-foods-focused eating.
+Reference the examples and resources to understand how this looks in practice.
 Listen to your body and adjust based on how you feel.
-Communicate with your provider about any nutritional challenges or questions.
+Discuss any nutritional challenges or questions with an independent licensed provider.

-This approach empowers you to make good decisions autonomously rather than relying on someone else’s meal plan.
-Over time, you develop true nutritional literacy and the confidence to navigate eating in any situation.
+This approach helps you make good decisions autonomously rather than relying on someone else’s meal plan.
+Over time, you develop nutritional literacy and confidence to navigate eating in any situation.

-For detailed nutrition information and examples, explore our documentation.
-If you want personalized guidance, reach out to discuss nutrition support options.
-You can also explore our program details or FAQ section for additional questions about nutrition and our approach.
+For general nutrition information and examples, explore the educational resources.
+For personalized guidance, find a licensed provider.
+You can also explore the medication guides or FAQ section for more questions about nutrition.